dsatrawada/csc-481-codenames/README.md

 2. WordNet
 Which bot will be SpyMaster?: 2
 ```

-When we choose option 3, we will also get another prompt that ask about whether or not we want to automactically print out the overall stats and terminate the program after all the simulations has been sucessfully completed.
-This option is useful when we want to terminate the program right after we have sucessfully run a long series of gameplay to save computing power.
-In option 3, we will output csv files **TO-DO**
+When selecting option **4**, the simualtion program will print out
+1. Total wins from beginning of the session
+2. Total loses from beginning
+3. Average number of turn per each game

-### Inside a Game
+### Gameplay
 #### Option 1.
 Play a game with a robot being the spymaster
-In this option, after the bot provides a clue at each turn, we can start type in our guesses.
-The number of availabe attempts equals to the number of words associated with a guess.
-If we guess corectly, and we still have unused attempts, we may either make another guesses, or pass to a new turn.
-If we guess incorectly  the neutral words or the opponent words, we will move to a new turn where the bot give you another clue.
-The game ends when when  we either have no more agent words to guess (Winning), or  no more opponent words to guess (Losing), or guess the assasin word (Losing).
-When the game ends, the program will print the final verdict, and how many turns we have used.
+In this option, after the bot provides a clue, we can start type in our guesses.
+The number of availabe attempts equals to the number of words associated with a clue.
+If we guess corectly, and we still have unused attempts, we may either make another guess, or pass to a new turn.
+If we guess incorectly in any neutral words or  opponent words, we will move to a new turn where the bot give you another clue.

 ```
 ----------------------------------------------------------------
 AGENT WORDS: 9               OPPONENT WORDS: 8